linuxcaffe/tw-needs-hook/README.md

-# taskwarrior-needs-hierarchy
+# tw-needs-hook
-_Persistant filtering based on needs hierarchy (a.k.a.
-Mazlow Mode)_

-    CAVEAT: this script is incomplete and without much error-checking.
+_Filtering based on needs-level/ importance_

+    Status: Working well, still under testing

-    Back up your data (like always) and give this a whirl.
+    CAVEAT: Without much error-checking, and only tested by one person (hint) Back up your data (like always) and give this a whirl.
 If you like the idea, pitch in!

+    See also: needs.txt help file, for requirements, installation, config, etc.
 ----

-* TL/DR if you have a lower-level need, all higher-level needs are hidden until it is completed/ deleted

-The needs-hierarchy extension for taskwarrior is based on a theory proposed by Abraham Maslow in his 1943 paper "A Theory of Human Motivation". see wikipedia: http://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs
+The needs-hierarchy extension for taskwarrior is based on a theory proposed by Abraham Maslow in his 1943 paper "A Theory of Human Motivation". see wikipedia: http://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs.
+Never heard of it? or heard of it and don't think it applies to you?
+KEEP READING!

-The idea for this extension is related (complimentary) to the taskwarrior "context" functionality; a persistant filter that stays in place until you change it.
-It is made using mostly existing task functionality, and adds a new command [+ options]; "needs".
-The needs-hierarchy is a new scale that helps categorize "importance", and self-imposing focus on the most basic needs, first.
-It forces the user to ask him/herself the question "why do I need to do this task?", and then to assign a "Mazlow-level" [1-6].
+When you are adding a new task, ask yourself the question "why do I need to do this task?
+What need-level does it serve?" and assign a need:1-6.

 The levels correspond to these universal human needs;